-Since its initial report in 2014, the Uganda National Academy of Sciences (UNAS) has progressed in its focus on mindset shifts for country ownership of national development agendas.
+The Uganda National Academy of Sciences' (UNAS's) focus on mindset shifts for country ownership of national development agendas has progressed since its initial report in 2014.
 The Academy's series of consensus study reports-covering country ownership, urbanization, education, health, domestic financing, building trust in national governance and partnership systems, and reimagining being and belonging in Uganda-articulates a vision for Uganda's development.
-The reports also provide evidence-informed, actionable recommendations for business, government, civil society, and international development stakeholders to achieve that vision.
+The reports also provide evidence-informed actionable recommendations to business, government, civil society, and international development stakeholders to achieve that vision.
 The series offers unbiased recommendations to enable a progressive shift in how national development issues are presented, deliberated, prioritized, and addressed by going beyond intellectual articulation and the flair of politicized debate.

-UNAS defines a national development agenda as a vision of shared economic prosperity, environmental health, and social well-being achieved by creating an enabling framework that empowers and builds the capacity of individuals, communities, and institutions to pursue the agenda's priorities and goals.
+UNAS defines a national development agenda as a vision of shared economic prosperity, environmental health, and social wellbeing, achieved by creating an enabling framework that empowers and builds the capacity of individuals, communities, and institutions to pursue the agenda's priorities and goals.
 National development, then, concerns itself with poverty eradication and the empowerment of citizens to seize opportunities for prosperity and increase their freedom (Sen, 2001; UNAS, 2014).
 Unlike the United Nation's Sustainable Development Goals, the national development agenda of UNAS aims to protect the country and its people by focusing on climate change, lessening poverty, and improving the lives of all who inhabit Uganda through an equitable approach.
 According to the Academy's consensus study on country ownership (UNAS, 2014), a fully owned national development agenda addresses the needs of every citizen and requires personal responsibility, confidence among citizens, and a sense of every citizen having a personal stake in achieving the agenda.

-Country ownership is defined as leadership and participation, at all levels and in every sector of society, towards achieving a unified goal, where individuals have a stake in and a shared responsibility for delivering the common development agenda.
+Country ownership is defined as leadership and participation, at all levels and in every sector of society, toward achieving a unified goal, where individuals have a stake in and a shared responsibility for delivering the common development agenda.
 It relies on cultivating a long-term, developmental mindset at all levels of society.
 The continent's political leaders are responsible for facilitating an enabling environment where this developmental mindset can grow from the roots of community resilience (Nkurayija, 2020; UNAS, 2021).
-At an event hosted by the Center for Global Development in 2010, Dr. Freddie Ssengooba, Associate Professor of Health Economics and Health Systems Management at Makerere University, advocated for a shift to country-owned responses to promote better health outcomes and sustainability, stating that country "ownership comes when success is hard to sustain" (Center for Global Development, 2010).
+At an event hosted by the Center for Global Development in 2010, Dr. Freddie Ssengooba, associate professor of health economics and health systems management at Makerere University, advocated for a shift to country-owned responses to promote better health outcomes and sustainability, stating that country "ownership comes when success is hard to sustain!"
+(Center for Global Development, 2010).

 The Academy's report on governance and partnership systems (UNAS, 2021) highlighted the intrinsic value of trust in charting a development path, formulating strategies, and implementing policies genuinely and inclusively.
-When analyzing the Academy's consensus reports, one pervasive idea emerges: communities must be the focus of any development agenda.
+One pervasive idea emerges from analyzing the Academy's consensus reports: communities must be the focus of any development agenda.
 Involvement in planning, implementing, and assessing development priorities transforms these communities from beneficiaries of development programs to active agents in their development.
 The Academy focused this study on community ownership for climate change adaptation, which complements its existing body of work as it fulfills its mandate to provide unbiased, apolitical, evidence-informed advice to the nation.